MrPowers/mack/README.md

 ## Append data with constraints

 The `constraint_append` function helps to append records to an existing Delta table even if there are records in the append dataframe that violate table constraints, these records are appended to an existing quarantine Delta table instead of the target table.
+If the quarantine Delta table is set to `None`, those records that violate table constraints are simply thrown out.

 Suppose you have the following target Delta table with these constraints: